Highlands and Headlands of Donegal – 6 Night Self-Guided Bike Tour

 Is this tour on cycle paths or public roads?

 For most of this tour you are on roads that are also open to traffic.
 There are some dedicated cycle paths.
-There is also a section on gravel through Gleveagh National Park.
+There is also a section on gravel through Glenveagh National Park.
 Most roads you follow have very little traffic.
 There are some short stretches on roads with moderate traffic.
 However even here traffic is limited and cycling is not difficult.

 Are the routes hilly?